marcellecode/travel-blog-template/README.md

 </center>

 If you want to see more about this design, check my [Behance](https://www.behance.net/gallery/163631241/Travel-Blog-and-Agency-Web-Page).
+Now we have a live preview of this template.
+Click here to [see](https://marcellecode.github.io/travel-blog-template/)

 ## How to download and run this project